-- A. CONTRACTOR shall provide services to the following populations: - I. CONTRACTOR shall provide Specialty Mental Health Services to Mendocino COUNTY Medi-Cal beneficiaries, eighteen (18) years and older, have full-scope Medi-Cal and meet medical necessity and access criteria.
+- A. CONTRACTOR shall provide services to the following populations: - I. CONTRACTOR shall provide Mental Health Services to children ages zero to seventeen (0-17) years and transition age youth (TAY) ages eighteen to twenty-four (18-24) years, who have full-scope Medi-Cal, meet medical necessity and access criteria, and meet Early Periodic Screening, Diagnosis, and Treatment (EPSDT) criteria for SMHS as delineated in Title 9, Chapter 11 of the California Code of Regulations.
 These services shall be reimbursed at the contracted interim rates.
 Interim rates may be increased or decreased at the sole discretion of the COUNTY. - II.
 Beneficiaries shall be linked to physical health care, dental services, benefits, employment, schools, training, transportation, and other nonmental health services as needed.
-Services shall also be coordinated with Federally Qualified Healthcare Centers (FQHC)/Rural Health Clinic (RHC), Probation, and Social Services, as needed.
+Services shall also be coordinated with Federally Qualified Healthcare Centers (FQHC)/Rural Health Clinic (RHC), Regional Center, Probation, and Social Services, as needed.
 Beneficiaries receiving mental health services shall be supported to receive health care at community health care organizations, and CONTRACTOR shall ensure that Release of Information (ROI) promote integrated health care services.
 Beneficiaries shall be assisted with applying for and maintaining housing.
 Services shall be reviewed regularly to ensure client access to appropriate care for mental health and physical health needs. - 4.
 LOCATION OF SERVICES.
-CONTRACTOR shall provide outpatient specialty mental health services (SMHS) in Fort Bragg at the Mendocino Coast Hospitality Center (MCHC).
-Services shall be available in person, on the phone, and/or through telecommunication.
+CONTRACTOR shall provide SMHS within Mendocino County, in the schools, and in the community including clients' home when beneficial to the client.
+Services shall be available in person, on the phone, and/or through telehealth.
 Services shall be timely and accessible, and delivered by licensed/waivered staff, mental health professionals who are credentialed according to state requirements, and/or non-licensed staff.
 Services shall be provided by or under the direction of mental health professionals functioning within the scope of their professional license and applicable state law.